Md-Khid/ANN_Classification_Prediction/README.md

 ## Data Preparation

-In this phase of data processing, we will refine the dataset for analysis by addressing missing values, handling special characters, and encoding variables.
+In this phase of data processing, we will refine the dataset for analysis by addressing missing values, handling special characters and encoding variables.
 Additionally, we will import all necessary modules and libraries for the project and transform categorical variables into category columns for data visualisation purposes.

 ### Data Pre-processing: